ublue-os/akmods/README.md

 The akmods packages are divided up for building in a few different "groups":

 - `common` - any kmod installed by default in Bluefin/Aurora (or were originally in main images pre-Fedora 39)
-- `extra` - any kmods used by Bazzite but not Bluefine/Aurora
 - `nvidia` - only the nvidia proprietary kmod and addons
 - `nvidia-open` - only the nvidia-open kmod and addons
 - `zfs` - only the zfs kmod and utilities built for select kernels